2023 Superbike World Championship

-Race calendar
+Race calendar and results

 The provisional 2023 season calendar was announced on 8 November 2022.
 It was then updated on 28 February 2023 to announce the seventh round at Imola Circuit on 14–16 July.
+It was updated again on 24 July, the Argentinian round at Circuito San Juan Villicum was cancelled due to the political reasons.
+On 2 August, it was announced that Circuito de Jerez will be the Argentina Round's replacement, making it the track's return to the championship with the last one being held in 2021.